-3.3.2 Sarsat SARR-2 1544.5 MHz Transmitter
+3.3.4 Sarsat SARR-2 1544.5 MHz Transmitter

-The Sarsat SARR-2 transmitter Function Diagram is presented in Figure 3.12, each transmitter has four inputs; one for each of the 406 MHz receivers, one for the PDS channel and one spare.
+The Sarsat SARR-2 transmitter Functional Diagram is presented in Figure 3.12.
+The transmitter module has two inputs; one for the PDS channel and one for the L-Band LO input from the SAW filter.

-Sarsat SARR-2 transmitter parameters given in Table 3.5 below are in addition to parameters given in section 2.
+Sarsat SARR-2 transmitter parameters given in Table 3.4 below are in addition to parameters given in section 2.
 The downlink baseband frequency spectrum and an example of the signal observed on the ground are given in Figures 3.13 and 3.14.